Do I need a lawyer to draft my Will?

 • Witnesses MUST NOT be beneficiaries nor the spouses of beneficiaries.
 The term "beneficiaries" includes all beneficiaries, trust beneficiaries, remainder beneficiaries, and any substitutes for these beneficiaries in the Will.

-Please note that your Will is only valid after it is signed by the testator and the 2 witnesses.
+Please note that the Will is only valid after it is signed by the testator and the 2 witnesses in the presence of each other.
+You can find a summary of the signing instructions on Page 2 of our Wills.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.